Lesson 4: Searching for Patents

 Design patents

-1. Locate the appropriate design class code (D1-D99) for the subject matter in the design patent classes listed on the USPTO site.
+1. Locate the appropriate class code (D1-D99) for the subject matter in the design patent classes listed on the USPTO site.

 2. On the Classification Symbol Lookup screen, choose USPC, type the design class code in the Enter Classification symbol field, and click Submit.